AlcoholRehabHelp Logo

 Al-Anon Family Groups

-Because Al-Anon meetings are mutual support groups, each person present is considered equal.
+Because Al-Anon meetings are mutual support groups, everyone present is considered equal.
 Nobody is expected to give advice or direction to others.

 Every meeting is different, non-religious, and anonymous.
-Members and participants are allowed to attend multiple meetings before settling in and growing at their own pace.
+Members and participants can also attend multiple meetings before settling in and growing at their own pace.

 All Alcoholrehabhelp content is medically reviewed or fact checked to ensure as much factual accuracy as possible.